Prototile: Aperiodicity

 A set of prototiles is said to be aperiodic if every tiling with those prototiles is an aperiodic tiling.
+In March 2023, four researchers, Chaim Goodman-Strauss, David Smith, Joseph Samuel Myers and Craig S. Kaplan, announced the discovery of an aperiodic monohedral prototile (monotile) and a proof that the tile discovered by David Smith is an aperiodic monotile, i.e. a solution to a longstanding open einstein problem.

-It is unknown whether there exists a single two-dimensional shape (called an einstein) that forms the prototile of an aperiodic tiling, but not of any periodic tiling.
-That is, the existence of a single-tile (monohedral) aperiodic prototile set is an open problem.
-The Socolar–Taylor tile forms two-dimensional aperiodic tilings, but is defined by combinatorial matching conditions rather than purely by its shape.
-In higher dimensions, the problem is solved: the Schmitt-Conway-Danzer tile is the prototile of a monohedral aperiodic tiling of three-dimensional Euclidean space, and cannot tile space periodically.
+In higher dimensions, the problem had been solved earlier: the Schmitt-Conway-Danzer tile is the prototile of a monohedral aperiodic tiling of three-dimensional Euclidean space, and cannot tile space periodically.